-I have made these Cheddar Cheese Scones for several years to accompany my take on the traditional strawberries and cream (or peaches and cream, I am Southern after all) along with the Wimbledon finals.
+I have made these Cheddar Cheese Scones for several years to accompany my take on the traditional strawberries and cream (or peaches and cream, I am Southern after all) along with the Wimbledon tennis finals.
 Over the years I have adapted them a bit.
 Admittedly, they are perhaps a bit flakier — maybe more like a southern biscuit.
-However, these are a bit toasty and a great offset to the sweet fruit and cream.
+However, these brown nicely and are a great offset to the sweet fruit and cream.

 Notes on Ingredients